 Breast Cancer Diagnosis

-When I was having a bath, I saw that the lump looked a little different, so I consulted the doctor, and I was diagnosed with stage 3 Breast Cancer.
-It was shocking, and there was a question of why me, but that was for a short duration of time.
+When I was having a bath, I saw that the lump looked a little different, so I consulted the doctor and was diagnosed with stage 3 Breast Cancer.
+It was shocking, and there was a question of why me, but that was for a short time.
 I had two children, one was eleven years old, and another was four years old, so I had more determination to overcome Breast Cancer rather than give up.
 I wanted to survive because I didn’t have any other option.

 Breast Cancer Treatment

 I wanted to be there for my children and parents.
-I had also lost my mother to cancer in 2006.
+I also lost my mother to cancer in 2006.
 Having been a caregiver, I feel that caregiving is challenging.
-There is a series of emotions, such as anger and frustration that you may lose your loved one.
+There is a series of emotions, such as anger and frustration, that you may lose your loved one.
 This journey is emotionally very draining for the caregivers too.

 Give unconditional love and support to your loved ones.
 Focus more on something other than cancer; do what makes you happy.
 Have small goals.
 Don’t let cancer be the main thing in your life.
 If you are feeling low, then ask for help.
 Talking openly about your feelings makes a huge difference.